jaavier/boilerplate-gemini-golang/README.md

 └── talk_file.go
 ```
 `prompts/my_custom_prompt.go` must contain a prompt template and a function that receives the prompt written by the user and convert it to useful instructions for the LLM.

+This is a basic example, so we will receive the answer just in Mark Down.

 **prompts/my_custom_prompt.go**
 ```go